JS1820/IIPP-Internship/README.md

 ## Tools Used

-### Cybersecurity Tools

-1. **Suricata IDS**
+1. **Tpot CE Honeypot**
-   - Deployment for real-time intrusion detection.
+   - Choosen honeypot for the overall implementation.
-   - Enhancement of the ability to capture and analyze malicious activities.
+   - Configured to be utilised efficiently for our research work.

 2. **Kibana**
    - Utilized for log analysis, intrusion detection, and vulnerability detection.